splinetool/react-spline/README.md

 # react-spline

+🌈 [Spline](https://spline.design/) is a friendly 3d collaborative design tool for the web.

-> A component to easily run Spline scenes in React apps.
+**react-spline** allows you to export and use spline scenes directly in your React websites.

 ## Table of Contents